 Admission to the master's degree program in educational psychology is based on an evaluation of undergraduate and graduate transcripts, letters of recommendation, GRE test scores, work history, professional goals, and personal characteristics as determined during the interview.
 No one criterion dominates in the admission decision, provided there is evidence of the basic ability to do graduate work.
 Applicants who have earned a master's degree in a closely related field of study may also apply and be considered for admission into the certificate of recognition in school psychology program.
 If a transcript review shows that a student with a master's degree has not had all necessary courses required to go on to the certification program, more courses at the master's level will have to be taken before the certification sequence is begun.
-Students must maintain a grade point average of at least 3.25 and earn a grade of B or better in all core courses while enrolled in the program.
-Continuous enrollment is also required for the master's degree unless waived by the Coordinator of the Certification Program and the School Psychology Committee.

-evidence of the basic ability to do graduate work.
+Students must maintain a grade point average of at least 3.25 and earn a grade of B or better characteristics as determined in the admission interview.
+No one criterion dominates in the admission decision, provided there is evidence of the basic ability to do graduate work.